GSana2812/Salary_Predictions_XGBRegressor/README.md

 Feel free to experiment with the app: <b> streamlit run app.py </b>

+At a second moment, this app can be easily deployed in streamlit cloud community or another platform like docker.
+But this will probably take place with upcoming projects.

 Libraries used: pandas, numpy, sklearn, warnings, streamlit, xgboost, matplotlib, plotly, seaborn